 Do you ever wonder what getting an MBA might teach you that you don’t already know?
-So often in the workplace, you see people with advanced degrees acting like they know it all.
+So often in the workplace, you see MBAs and other people with advanced degrees acting like they know it all.
 But we all know they don’t.

 Now, it’s not that I didn’t learn a lot of useful things at grad school, but the real wisdom happens in the real world.
 Still, it might help you to know some of the things an MBA might teach you, so here goes …

 One of my favorite economics teachers told us that if you put a 100 economists in a room, you would get a100 different forecasts.
 His point was that, while there is indeed some science to the math, there are still unpredictable human influences on what actually happens in the real world.

 But there are some basic principles that hold true.
 At least most of the time: